ZeyaWang/ACE/README.md

 # Adaptive Clustering Evaluation

-This repository contains the code to reproduce the results presented in the paper "Deep Clustering Evaluation: How to Validate Internal Validation Measures".
+Adaptive Clustering Evaluation (ACE) is an internal evaluation method designed to assess clustering results produced by deep clustering algorithms.
+It introduces a weighted scoring mechanism that combines internal scores, computed across different embedding spaces derived from the deep clustering process.
+This repository provides the code necessary to reproduce the results presented in the corresponding paper.["Deep Clustering Evaluation: How to Validate Internal Validation Measures"](https://arxiv.org/abs/2403.14830).

 ## Usage
+The code for simulation and real data analysis can be found in the `./simulation/*` and `./real_data/*` directories, respectively.

 ### Set Up the Environment